 Hogarth's Pest Control specializes in all types of industries, residential and commercial.

-Yellow Jackets can pose a variety of issues individuals across Northern Michigan.
-These wasps are extremely aggressive and should be left alone and dealt with only by a professional.
-Yellow jackets will build nests both below and above ground.
-They will use old rodent burrows underground or air pockets left from shrub or tree roots.
-They can nest under decking, in the peaks of homes, on dormers, and in sheds.
+Yellowjacket or Yellow Jacket is the common name in North America for predatory wasps.
+Yellow Jackets can pose a variety of issues to individuals across Northern Michigan.
+These wasps are extremely aggressive and should be left alone to be dealt with by a professional at all times.
+Yellow Jackets will build nests both above and below ground— using old rodent burrows or air pockets left from shrub or tree roots.
+They also nest under decking, in the peaks of homes, on dormers, and in sheds.